metno/weatherapi-docs/docs/doc/locationforecast/HowTO.md

 If you choose option 1, it would still be a good idea to later look at the api reference documentation to make sure you are not missing anything.

-For more information about the meteorological content of the service, please go [here](datamodel.md)
+For more information about the meteorological content of the service, please also [read our in-depth description of data sources and forecast parameters](datamodel.md).

 # Important notes for client code
 * Some parameters are not available for every geographic area, so please make sure your client can handle that.